January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Epiphany / The Three Wise Kings (Trzech Króli)

-A public holiday in Poland, stores, schools, public institutions are closed.
-Christian holiday commemorating the three wise kings’ visit to infant Jesus.
+A public holiday in Poland.
+Stores, malls, shopping centers, public institutions, and schools are CLOSED.
+A Christian holiday commemorating the three wise kings’ visit to the infant Jesus.
 In Warsaw and other big cities, there are street parades.
 There is a tradition in Poland to write with chalk from the church above the entrance of your home: K+M+B (or C+M+B).
 The letters have two meanings: they represent the initials of Caspar, Melchior, and Balthazar (Kacper, Melchior, Baltazar); it’s also the abbreviation of the Latin phrase Christus mansionem benedicat (May Christ bless this house).

 - January 21 & January 22